Feudal baron: England

 There exist today a very few cases of English families which, had it not been for the 1660 Act, would still be feudal barons of ancient creation.
-One such is the Berkeley family, which although its Earldom of Berkeley became extinct in 1942 and it recently lost its older peerage title Baron Berkeley to a female line, still possesses and resides (that is to say retains tenure) as county gentry at Berkeley Castle in 2014, the caput of the feudal barony of Berkeley granted by King Henry II (1154-1189) to its direct ancestor in the male line Robert FitzHarding (d.1171), whose son took the surname de Berkeley.
+One such is the Berkeley family.
+Although its Earldom of Berkeley became extinct in 1942 and it recently lost its older peerage title Baron Berkeley to a female line, in 2014 the family still possesses and resides (that is to say retains tenure) as county gentry at Berkeley Castle, the caput of the feudal barony of Berkeley granted by King Henry II (1154–1189) to its direct ancestor in the male line Robert FitzHarding (d.1171), whose son took the surname de Berkeley.

 France

 Under the Ancien Régime until the abolition of the feudal system in 1789, a French baron was any noble in possession of fief called a barony.
 As such, possession of the title and the land were in theory inextricably linked.
 Nevertheless, nobles without any fief of their own might assume the title of baron for themselves.

 Under the imperial nobility of Napoleon and the recreated peerage of the Bourbon Restoration, French baronies returned.
 However, these new baronies were simply titles of nobility and not fiefdoms.